"In the end... all roads lead to Ithell".

 |Other Religion||Imarus, Barrinor, Vorkayne, Sarreth, Kael, Mireldokar, Glavyris, Daramis, Farzak, The Three Fates, Kolo, Drenmoragin, Assytia|

-Ithell is the largest independent political power in Ithria.
-It is an independent city which owes loyalty to no nation, but is allied with many.
-Ithell grows its own crops, tends its owes lands and patrols its own borders with no outside assistance.
-Within its realm, several hundred towns and villages fall under Ithells protection.
-Ithell is a population of 400,000 people making it the second largest city in the known world.
-Only Asylum is larger and it lacks the culture and civility of Ithell.
-Beyond this, Ithell is a military power and bastion of nobility and culture.
+Ithell is one of the five major cities which constitute the Drakkellian Alliance.
+It is the second largest, second wealthiest and second most powerful city in the Alliance, behind only Drakkel itself.
+As the northern most city, Ithell is somewhat more independent than the other four major cities.
+It grows its own crops, tends its owes lands and patrols its own borders with little Alliance assistance.
+It maintains political relations with several allied nearby nations.
+Within the region, several towns and dozens of villages fall under Ithells protection.
+Ithell is a major military power and bastion of nobility and culture.
 It is home to some of the finest museums, libraries, schools and temples that may be found in the west.
 Among its more notable elements are the Lore Masters, the Ithellian College of Magic and Science and the Hall of Tomes.
-Due to its location and political ties with Orrojek, Ithell is favored with a great deal of Kalimuran technology.
 Ithell has paved streets, a working underground sewer system, a city run messenger service and (much to the chagrin of the city officials) one of the most famous and successful criminal guilds in all the realms.
 For these and other reasons, this shining jewel of civilization is often called the "City of Splendor".
 Ithell is a true cultural melting pot.
 Although Ithell was originally founded as an elven city, only a third of the city is currently elven.
 The rest are human, grum, phellysian, dwarven and even more distant races.
 Ithell sits at the intersection of a river and two major trade routes.
 Because of this it has become a major trade center and a common stop for many caravans.

 Before the Great War, Ithell was a small Traxxian village.
 When the Great War came, Ithell united several neighboring villages under it and the combined militias managed to keep the region safe.
 During the War, the lands were in chaos.
 Fragments of armies turned to raiding and banditry.
 Fields burned.
 Villages were razed.
 Travel became dangerous.
 The relative safety under Ithell's banner attracted refugees by the hundred who found a safe haven here.
 With the influx of refugees, Ithell grew into a small town.